Hardware-Aware Static Optimization of Hyperdimensional Computations: Introduction

-\textbf{Prior Approaches to HD Parameter Optimization.} One drawback to HD computing is that HD computations require large, typically 10,000-dimensional bit vectors to implement computation effectively.
-The hypervector \textit{dimension} dictates the effect of a single bit difference on the hypervector distance calculations and therefore strongly affects the accuracy of the implemented HD computation.
-Lower dimension bit-vectors consume less space but potentially reduce one's ability to retrieve information from hypervectors.
-Typically, practitioners leave the hypervector size unoptimized~\cite{kanerva2014computing,montagna2018pulp,kanerva2018computing,montagna2018pulp,kanerva2009hyperdimensional,rahimi2017high}.
-Practitioners may also \textit{dynamically tune} the threshold and hypervector size parameters by running numerous Monte Carlo simulations for each parametrization of the target computation.
-This practice is time-consuming and can potentially select a threshold and hypervector dimension that does not generalize well to other queries or data structures.
+\proseheading{Challenges with VSA/HDC.} One drawback to HD computing is that large hypervectors are usually required to encode information reliably.
+The hypervector \textit{size} strongly affects the accuracy of the implemented HD computation and determines the amount of information that can be reliably encoded with the hypervector.
+Lower dimensional bit-vectors consume less space but potentially reduce one's ability to retrieve information reliably.
+Typically, practitioners either leave the hypervector size unoptimized or dynamically tune the hypervector size by running Monte Carlo simulations for each parametrization of the target computation.~\cite{kanerva2014computing,kanerva2018computing,montagna2018pulp,kanerva2009hyperdimensional,rahimi2017high} Dynamic tuning is time-consuming and has a tendency to overfit -- the chosen hypervector sizes do not generalize well when minor adjustments are made to the computation.